KaveIO/Eskapade/docs/source/installation.rst

 **Congratulations, you are now ready to use Eskapade!**

-See the readme files in other parts of the repository for specific usage.
+See the other parts of the documentation for specific usage.

 Eskapade with Docker